How sustainable is your university?

 What if I believe there are errors or missing information?

-The league is based on publicly available data at the time the research is done (July August 2022 for the 2022/23 ranking); it is a snap-shot in time and scores will not be changed in this year's league based on information received or published subsequently.
+The league is based on publicly available data at the time the research is conducted (July August 2023 for the 2023/24 ranking); it is a snap-shot in time and scores will not be changed in this year's league based on information received or published subsequently.

-There will be an appeals period in August and September 2022 when key contacts from the universities will receive access links and be able to view and appeal their assessments.
+There will be an appeals period in August and September 2023 when key contacts from the universities will receive access links and be able to view and appeal their assessments.
+The appeals dates are listed below:

-• August 15th-26th Appeal window for Sustainable Food, Staff & HR, and Policy and Strategy.
+- August 14th-25th Appeal window for Sustainable Food, Staff & HR, and Policy and Strategy.

-• August 30th-9th September.
+- August 29th-8th September.
 Appeals window for Managing Carbon, Workers’ Rights, Environmental Auditing and Management Systems and Ethical Careers and Recruitment.
-Please note the sections on Managing Carbon and Environmental Auditing and Management Systems take some data from the 2020/21 HESA Estates Management Record, which is due to be published in late August.
+Please note the sections on Managing Carbon and Environmental Auditing and Management Systems take some data from the 2021/22 HESA Estates Management Record, which is due to be published in June.
 If the publication of the record is delayed, our provisional assessment for these sections will be incomplete and we may have to make our provisional assessments available to appeal at a later date.

 We will send a reminder prior to the opening of each appeals window.
 Appeals made outside the appeals window will incur a fee of £250, must have an appropriate justification for the late appeal, and won’t be received after the data has been finalised (approximately mid-October).
 Appeals made outside the appeal window will need to demonstrate the evidence was publicly available during the assessment period in July and August.